eh-K/RandomFileViewer/Keybinds.md

-Following v1.4, keybinds and some terminology has changed completely.
+Following v1.4, keybinds and terminology have changed completely.
 If you are using v1.3.1 or older, please go to Pre-v1.4 section.

 ### v1.4 - Beyond ###